vilevari/ToolCloud/README.md

+__DISCLAIMER:__ This addon is merely a learning experience for me.
+Don't expect frequent updates or commercial grade code or refinement in the app itself.

 # ToolCloud
 This is a Firefox Browser-Addon designed to provide a variety of Quality of Life improvements to the SoundCloud.com Browser App.